 The Stonewall power generating station is built on a 101-acre site in a wooded area located nearly four miles south of Leesburg, Virginia.

-Each of the four-stage SGT6-5000F gas turbines with 232MW rated capacity generates power at 60Hz frequency with single-digit CO and NOx emissions.
-The SST6-5000 steam turbine has an output ranging from 120MW to 600MW, and consists of a combined high-pressure/intermediate-pressure reverse-flow (HI) cylinder and a double-flow low-pressure (L) cylinder.
+Each of the four-stage SGT6-5000F gas turbines have a rated capacity of 232MW and generate power at 60Hz frequency with single-digit CO and NOx emissions.
+The SST6-5000 steam turbine has an output ranging from 120MW to 600MW and consists of a combined high-pressure/intermediate-pressure reverse-flow (HI) cylinder and a double-flow low-pressure (L) cylinder.
 Each gas turbine and steam turbine drives its own generator.

-The plant uses modern emissions-control technology and only pipeline quality natural gas in order to reduce particulate matter and air emissions.
-As the plant is built near to the existing transmission lines, it eliminates the need to erect additional power lines and minimises disruption to the local community.
+The plant uses modern emissions-control technology and only pipeline-quality natural gas in order to reduce particulate matter and air emissions.
+As the plant is built near the existing transmission lines, it eliminates the need to erect additional power lines and minimises disruption to the local community.

 Reclaimed municipal wastewater from Leesburg town that would usually be diverted to the Potomac River is used to cool the plant.
 It ensures conservation of the region’s natural supply of drinking water and also prevents the discharge of toxic substances into the environmentally sensitive Chesapeake Bay watershed.

 The Stonewall power facility is a zero-liquid-discharge plant with all its wastewater being purified in a treatment facility and then recycled.

 A consortium consisting of Siemens and Bechtel was awarded the turnkey contract to build the Stonewall Energy Project in November 2014.
 It is the fourth plant being delivered by the Bechtel-Siemens consortium for Panda Power Funds after the Temple I, Sherman and Temple II power projects.